|“St. Augustine Zhao Rong” |

 Artist and Date are unknown.
 Via Memorial Bench.

 Christianity arrived in China by way of Syria in the 600s.
 Depending on China's relations with the outside world, Christianity over the centuries was free to grow or was forced to operate secretly.I am not sure why but I have always been fascinated by the witness of these brave Catholics in China.
 Perhaps it is because I've always been interested in China anyway and so these saints naturally draw my attention.
+Their witness is just as important today as when they were martyred.

 The 120 martyrs in this group died between 1648 and 1930.
 Most of them (eighty-seven) were born in China and were children, parents, catechists or laborers, ranging from nine years of age to seventy-two.
 This group includes four Chinese diocesan priests.